 Credit risk is the risk that counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
-The Group is exposed to credit risk from its accounts receivable, cash and cash equivalent and due from related parties.
+The Group is exposed to credit risk from its accounts receivable, cash and cash equivalent and due from related party and other current assets.